Candy Facts

 Dark Chocolate

-Dark chocolate often contains traces of milk, and while this may not affect someone with lactose intolerance, it is considered unsafe for those with a milk allergy.
+Dark chocolate often contains traces of milk, and while this may not affect someone with lactose intolerance, it is often considered unsafe for those with a milk allergy.

 More Helpful Resources